ilmesi/aws-lambda-example/README.md

 ## AWS Lambda small example ##

-This is a **On-demand Lambda function invocation over HTTPS** example.
+This is an **On-demand Lambda function invocation over HTTPS** example.